-- 1. A prefeasibility study is in progress and should be completed as all requisite data are now available. - 2.
+- 1. A prefeasibility study is in progress and should be completed as all requisite data are now available;. - 2.
 Additional exploration drilling, as the deposit is still open to the north, south, and at depth. - 3.
 The 2007 and 2008 exploration drillhole programs have identified what appear to be parallel and/or sub-parallel structures to the east of the main core complex.
 Additional exploration and definition of these structures is warranted. - 4.
-Completion of additional geologic and geotechnical mapping to increase the understanding of the larger system. - 5.
-Advance the Batman deposit through prefeasibility and feasibility studies in order to advance the project to a development decision.
+Completion of additional geologic and geotechnical mapping to increase the understanding of the larger system.